 wget command – Linux command to download a file from web location

 Last but not least, the command is handy for downloading a file from the Internet.
 Use the wget command and put the URL of that file you want to download.

 Process Management Command

-process is the program currently running on the server.
-Sometimes, system admins are required to stop or kill a program that is taking a lot of resource.
-Follow the steps to display all the processes running and then kill specific program.
+The process is the program currently running on the server.
+Sometimes, system admins are required to stop or kill a program that is taking a lot of resources.
+Follow the steps to display all the processes running and then kill a specific program.

 use ps command to list out active process and kill command to close specific running process

 - The date command displays the date, time, and day of the week.
 If you enter it without parameters, then it displays the current date, time, and day of the week.

 - To get help on how to run the date command, you can run

 sudo man date.

 Using SSH Command on Shell